 The sextant gets its name from the Latin word for one sixth – “sextāns” and has an arc spanning 60°.
 Also using two mirrors the sextant can measure angular distances between two objects that are as much as 120° apart.
 Taking a reading with a sextant is simple but knowing what to do with that number – not so much.

 Getting back to the Longitude Act of 1714 and the British Naval and Merchant Marine’s desperate quest for an easier, more accurate method of establishing position we finally fit the last piece of the jigsaw puzzle with a crucial timepiece.
 The first chronometers were so important and so expensive that they are still recognized by individual names.
 After many years of effort and perseverance a clock maker named John Harrison (1693-1776) finally produced by 1755 a timepiece (H4) with exceptional accuracy that was capable of withstanding the rigors of life at sea (continual- occasionally rough motion, humidity, salty environment, temperature change).
-Finally accurate navigation and map-making became simplified and achievable because along with the sextant and nautical almanac, an accurate representation of GMT could now be carried around the world.
+Finally accurate navigation and map-making became simplified and achievable because along with the sextant and nautical almanac, an accurate representation of GMT (Greenwich Mean Time) could now be carried around the world.
 Harrison’s recognition and reward were to be long frustrated by ‘The Board of Longitude’ but that is another story.

 * A chronograph is a wristwatch with a stopwatch feature.

 * The H4 made two trial trips Jamaica and Barbados.

 * A simpler less accurate chronometer named K2 accompanied an expedition in search for the Northwest passage in 1771 and later the infamous Captain Bligh before the mutiny on the Bounty.
 K2 changed hands many times.